Skip to main content

 About Stirone e Piacenziano

-Stirone e Piacenziano Regional Natural Park protects approximately 2,632 hectares along the Stirone stream valley in the Apennine foothills between Parma and Piacenza in Emilia-Romagna.
-Established as a unified park in 2011 (combining the earlier Stirone park from 1988 with the Piacenziano geological site), the park is internationally renowned for its extraordinary fossil record.
-The stream's erosion has exposed a complete sequence of marine, brackish, and continental sediments spanning from the Pliocene to the Pleistocene, revealing millions of years of climate and environmental change.
+Stirone e Piacenziano Regional Natural Park protects approximately 2,190 hectares along the Stirone stream valley and scattered Pliocene fossil sites in the Apennine foothills between Parma and Piacenza in Emilia-Romagna.
+[1] Established as a unified park in 2011 — combining the earlier Stirone Fluvial Regional Park (founded 1988) with the Piacenziano Geological Nature Reserve — the park is internationally renowned for its extraordinary fossil record.
+[2] The stream's erosion has exposed a continuous sedimentary sequence spanning from the Pliocene to the Pleistocene, revealing millions of years of climate and environmental change.
+The Piacenziano section gives its name to the Piacenzian Stage of the international geological timescale, recognised as a global chronostratigraphic reference.

 Wildlife Ecosystems

 The park's riparian corridors and surrounding woodland support diverse wildlife typical of the Emilian foothills.
 Kingfishers and grey herons fish along the stream, while buzzards and kestrels hunt over adjacent farmland.
 Badgers, foxes, and wild boar inhabit the wooded slopes.
-The stream itself supports native freshwater crayfish, brown trout in upper reaches, and chub in lower sections.
+The stream itself supports native freshwater species including brown trout in upper reaches and chub in lower sections.
 Various amphibians including fire salamander and Italian crested newt breed in pools and tributaries.
 The riparian woodland hosts numerous breeding songbirds.

 Flora Ecosystems